 Conversational platforms have introduced a paradigm shift in how humans interact with the digital world.
 For businesses, they are fostering a personal connection between users and the brand that’s ultimately adding value to the customer service.

-While automation in customer service is projected to put human jobs at risk, surveys reveal that customer service agents have all favorable reasons to deploy a chatbot that could replace them.
-This, as a consequence will allow them to invest their intellect in handling complex tasks, enable them to provide personalized experience to the customers, and make them feel more committed to the company.
+While automation in customer service is projected to put human jobs at risk, surveys reveal that customer service agents have all favourable reasons to deploy a chatbot that could replace them.
+This, as a consequence, will allow them to invest their intellect in handling complex tasks, enable them to provide a personalized experience to the customers and make them feel more committed to the company.
 Chatbots are therefore claimed to augment the jobs, instead of putting them at risk.

 Customer service agents by their opinion about chatbots indirectly leading to improving their value to their company (Source: Statista)

-Considering the possibilities and the opportunities that chatbots brings in, businesses are counting up on them to improve their customer service.
-However before deploying chatbot, it is important for any business to identify their use cases and act accordingly.
+Considering the possibilities and the opportunities that chatbots bring in, businesses are counting upon them to improve their customer service.
+However, before deploying chatbot, any business needs to identify their use cases and act accordingly.
 Here are some best practices for deploying chatbots for your business.

 1. Identify Tasks for the Chatbots